zeruhur/cosmiccreatures/docs/chrono-distorted_being.md

 ### Chrono-Distorted Being

-8 HP, 3 Armor, 6 STR, 6 DEX, 10 WIL, Time and Space Manipulation (dX, Time Dilation/Acceleration, Temporal Distortion Fields, Temporal Blades)
+6 HP, 1 Armor, 12 STR, 12 DEX, 14 WIL, (d6, Temporal Blades; d8 Temporal Blast)

 - A creature that manipulates time and space.
 Can slow down or speed up time, create fields of temporal distortion, and attack with temporal blades.
 - Its mastery over the fabric of reality allows it to control the flow of time and create chaotic battlegrounds.